 It is possible this list may expand in the future.

 These tokens should not be used in applications or shared between users.
-Expired Session Tokens have a clean-up task and by default, will be removed once they are a week old.
+Expired Session Tokens have a clean-up task and are removed by default once they are a week old.

 Obtaining API Tokens